jiaxuanlyu/Geospatial-LA-Covid-Analysis/_posts/2020-12-19-2-travel-time-diff.md

 Holding an idea that traveling time is an indicator of people’s activities, I would like to know whether the travel time changes during the COVID-period.
 The data are referenced from <a href=" https://movement.uber.com/?lang=en-US">Uber Movements</a>.
 <br>
 Because the most recent Uber Movements data are in March 2020, I choose to make the comparison between March 2020 and March 2019.
+Moreover, I would like to see the differences of mean daily travel time, mean am rush travel time and mean pm rush travel time.

 <div id="folium-chart-1"></div>